Is your homeschool working for you or are you feel fed up with homeschooling?

 - You’re trying to do your homeschool just like Charlotte Mason, John Holt, Maria Montessori, or Julie Bogart.

-- You’re trying to keep your kids happy.
+- I’m guessing you’re trying to keep your kids happy.

 - You’re trying to make three square meals every day of the week.